 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.12 May 2016 Back to results
+They are based on our understanding of legislation at the date of publication.12 May 2016 Back to results

 In order for a scheme to be a qualifying scheme in respect of a jobholder, a quality test has to be met.
 For a scheme that’s wholly money purchase, this involves a prescribed minimum contribution being met.
 For a scheme that is wholly defined benefit, this involves minimum accrual rate being met.

 What is the minimum contribution required for a money purchase scheme?(Expand content) (Minimise content)

 The quality requirement for money purchase schemes means the scheme (or in the case of a personal pension scheme, the agreement(s) with the provider) must require contributions to be paid at least at a set minimum level.